 Nicole Corona Diaz opened the floor for Ellen Hermann to discuss SSF Budget Forecast.
 Nicole Corona Diaz explained that the purpose of this presentation was to help SFAC committee members better understand budget scenarios.

 Ellen Hermann introduced the committee to several possible budget scenarios that they should consider.
 First, she discussed the scenario of a 0% increase in SSF funding.
 A 0% increase would be low in terms of what is realistic for this year.
 She also discussed the possibility of a 3% SSF increase, which is likely high.
-Ellen Hermann clarified that the most likely result is somewhere in the middle of 0% and 3%., taking into account that actual funded increases would not hit the 2019-20 year, are unlikely for 2020-21, and dependent in part on discussions of “cohort tuition” models for 2021-22 (the year for which SFAC would currently be soliciting proposals or recommending allocations).
+Ellen Hermann clarified that the most likely result is somewhere in the middle of 0% and 3%., taking into account timing and discussions on “cohort tuition” models.

 Ellen Hermann reviewed the various components of the Permanent Budget, the one-time buyout from the State last year (which will not happen again moving forward), the carryforward from prior years, funding remaining after permanent allocations, and recommended amounts of budget allocation by SFAC Committees by year.